pepk0/SoftUniEducation/README.md

 # SoftUniEducation

-This repository holds all the SofUni courses in the Python software engineering path.
+In this repository, all the homework and projects for the SofUni courses in the Python software engineering path are going to be stored.

 ## Contents: